 Early childhood, primary and secondary education

 Teachers also have a crushing administrative burden, which adds little or nothing to educational outcomes and student welfare.
 The result is schools in which staff don’t get the time they need to plan classes, evaluate student learning or spend extra time with students.
 It’s a different story in exclusive private schools, whose funding is increasing at five times the rate of government schools.
 Some already have double or more of the resources they need, yet still receive taxpayer money.
-Our school funding system is unfair for students, for teachers and for parents.
-We need a radical shift – in funding and in power – to address the crisis.

 What we think